clear/platos-model/README.md

 		this.balance -= amount;
 	};

+This Model can then be accessed anywhere from within your package just by referencing platos-model:

+	var Customer = require("platos-model").Customer;

 ### Instantiating your Model

 Following along from the example above, you'll want to create an instance of your Model: